-Use these worksheets to teach your students the process of document analysis.
+Use these worksheets — for photos, written documents, artifacts, posters, maps, cartoons, videos, and sound recordings — to teach your students the process of document analysis.

 - The first few times you ask students to work with primary sources, and whenever you have not worked with primary sources recently, model careful document analysis using the worksheets.
 Point out that the steps are the same each time, for every type of primary source:

 - Observe its parts.

 - Once students have become familiar with using the worksheets, direct them to analyze documents as a class or in groups without the worksheets, vocalizing the four steps as they go.

 - Eventually, students will internalize the procedure and be able to go through these four steps on their own every time they encounter a primary source document.
 Remind students to practice this same careful analysis with every primary source they see.

 Don’t stop with document analysis though.
 Analysis is just the foundation.
 Move on to activities in which students use the primary sources as historical evidence, like on DocsTeach.org.

 Worksheets for Novice or Younger Students, or Those Learning English